8 Steps for Writing a Business Plan

-Whether you’re just starting a business or expanding a business you’ve run for quite some time, you need a business plan.
-In many ways, your it is your roadmap—it not only guides you and other key stakeholders as you grow your business, but it also shows investors, lenders, or potential partners where your business is headed.
+If you’re just starting a business, you need a business plan.
+In many ways, your business plan is your roadmap—it not only guides you and other key stakeholders as you grow your business, but it also shows investors, lenders, or potential partners where your business is headed.
 Therefore, a successful business requires a well-thought-out business plan.
-If you’ve never created such a plan before, however, you may find yourself wondering exactly how to write a business plan.

 Although the prospect of writing a business plan may seem intimidating, it doesn’t have to be.
 As long as you take some time, include essential information, and follow a handful of simple steps, you’ll be on your way to creating the perfect plan.
 To help you through the process, we’ve created this guide on how to write a business plan, step by step.
 We’ll take you through each step and section so that you’ll be able to get yours completed in no time.
 Of course, to make the process even more seamless, you may decide to use a business plan template or business plan software as well.

 How to Write a Business Plan in 8 Steps

 Generally, a business plan can be broken into eight core sections.
 The best way to approach these sections, especially if this is your first time writing a business plan, is to take each section as a step to walk through one at a time.

 Max Babych, CEO at SpdLoad, agrees with this approach on how to write a business plan, saying: “A business plan can simply be considered as answers to a number of questions.
 Try to answer only a few questions at a time.
 Preparing a small part of a business plan at a time is easier than locking yourself in your office for several weeks to complete the job immediately and completely.”